Click to view all

 Apart from the massive community benefits of having new facilities and public spaces within Kings Square, the renewal will attract new, world-class retail and professional services to the city’s centre, transforming the local economy from a predominantly weekend to seven day a week, all-day, cycle.

 It will provide an estimated $350m boost to the local economy with more than 2,000 people working in the heart of Fremantle.

 Kings Square will be a construction site for a couple of years so it's likely there will be some disruption in the immediate area, including to local businesses.
 The City of Fremantle and Sirona will be supporting local traders as much as possible to minimise impacts.
 We can all play our part by continuing to shop, eat and drink at local businesses in and around Kings Square.

 New owners of the car park Sirona have undertaken a multi-million-dollar refurbishment making it a more attractive, cleaner, safer and reliable facility, with new easy to use equipment and payment machines.

-For information on Queensgate carpark fees and conditions click here.
+For information on kings Square carpark fees and conditions click here.

-Sirona Capital is a specialist alternative funds manager with a focus on urban renewal, private real estate and agriculture.
+Sirona Capital is a leading real estate funds manager with a focus on property investment, development and urban renewal.

 Sirona is located in the global natural resources hub of Perth, Western Australia and has become one of the State’s leading real estate developers and investors.
 Sirona is an active manager, controlling and operating the assets it develops or owns.
 Sirona’s principals also co-invest in every Sirona fund.